 - Local council for their Council Tax, electoral register and other housing benefits

-This service is offered by most local authorities in England, Wales and Scotland, except Northern Ireland.
-If the service is not offered by your local authority, then you’ll need to notify these departments individually.
+If the Tell Us Once service is not offered by your local authority, then you’ll need to notify these departments individually.

 The service is free.